MontzCode/Bioinformatics-Assignment-Tool/README.md

 clustering.py: Clusters proteins based on amino acid properties.

+# Tests

-- Tests: To verify that your functions work as expected, run the provided test cases within each module.
+To verify that your functions work as expected, run the provided test cases within each module.
 You can test individual components as shown in the included code.

 # License